 You can use a cooled infusion as a compress to relieve headaches as well - just make the tea, allow it to cool and then soak a cloth.
 Apply it to your forehead and relax.

 If you apply the essential oil of lavender to burns, scalds or sunburn, it acts as an antiseptic and soothes the skin.
+It can be applied directly without diluting, one of the few essential oils you can use this way.

 If you have a serious burn, then you need to seek medical attention.